srid/emanote/emanote/README.md

 Emanote is a Haskell software.[^licenses] Thanks to Nix, this repository is pre-configured to provide a delightful development experience with full IDE support in Visual Studio Code.

-See https://srid.ca/haskell-template/start for complete instructions, but the tldr is: Install nix, enable Flakes and run `bin/run`.
+See https://srid.ca/haskell-template/start for complete instructions, but the tldr is: Install nix, enable Flakes and run `just run` in the Nix dev shell.

 See [architecture.md](docs/architecture.md) for a high-level overview of the codebase.

 ### PR contribution guidelines

-Run `nix build .#check -L` when opening a PR.
+Run `nix run nixpkgs#nixci` before opening a PR.

 ## Discussion